-The analysis helped Longview improve its student growth so much at one underperforming school that it was able to get the school removed from a state watchlist.
+The analysis helped Longview improve its student growth so much at one underperforming “priority” school that it was able to move the school away from this designation.
 In Austin, administrators are measuring students’ academic growth and what factors affect that.
 Both districts use SAS® EVAAS® for K-12.
 With EVAAS, the growth of each student counts.
 It looks at how each student grew from one year to the next, looking to see whether the student’s skills grew.

 Not all the growth models out there consider error ….
 We spoke with the psychometricians and econometricians ... and selected EVAAS because we wanted a model that we felt accurately reflected our data.